 Your illness is a reality that you need to deal with, and you shouldn't deny it just because you're at work.
 If you're experiencing symptoms, acknowledge and confront them with care, rather than working until you crash.

 You need to be honest with yourself, physically and emotionally.
-Many people are afraid of losing their job, don't know their rights or can't keep up, according to Kelli Collins, senior director of patient services at the National Kidney Foundation.
+Many people are afraid of losing their job, don't know their rights or can't keep up, according to Kelli Collins, vice president of patient engagement at the National Kidney Foundation.
 Pushing yourself too far and putting your health at risk will only hurt you in the long run.
 It's crucial to listen to your body and slow down when necessary.

-Zlatka Russinova, Ph.D. and research associate professor in the Department of Occupational Therapy at the Boston University Sargent College of Health and Rehabilitation Sciences, advises to be aware of and own your vulnerabilities.
+Zlatka Russinova, Ph.D. and research associate professor in the Department of Occupational Therapy at the Boston University Sargent College of Health and Rehabilitation Sciences, advised being mindful of your vulnerabilities.
 It's common for people to experience challenges in the workplace when dealing with a chronic illness, so addressing your vulnerabilities and channeling your "toolbox" of strategies will help you.

 Many people put work before their health, but that shouldn't even be an option.
 Your condition doesn't mean you can't thrive in your career, but you need to take care of yourself to do so.

 "We've seen folks who become [too] physically or emotionally unable to do the work but are scared to talk with their employer about that," said Collins.
 "On the other side, there's people who just power through and don't want to let any balls drop and then crash because it's just too much."

 Pushing yourself too hard can result in poor quality work and health risks, neither of which are worth proving a point to yourself or your employer.
 You have a legitimate reason to slow down – don't ignore it.
 Find a healthy way to get some work done without exhausting your body or mind.